125 pointsby mooreds12 days ago11 comments

 I believe the point is that it's much easier to create a plausible justification than an accurate justification.
 So simply requiring that the system produce some kind of explanation doesn't help, unless there are rigorous controls to make sure it's accurate.

-• rilindo5 hours ago
+• rilindo12 days ago

 > Fundamental fairness requires that if an automated system denies you a loan, a house, or a job, it be able to explain something you can challenge, fix, or at least understand.